codemarq/briefOpinions/README.md

 # Brief Opinions
 Brief Opinions is an app that searches court cases and returns a summarized opinion via the courtlistener API and the Intellexer Summarizer API.
+[Brief Opinions](https://briefopinions.herokuapp.com/)

 ## Screenshots
 ### Desktop